CloudElementsOpenLabs/Backup-to-Dropbox-Automation/README.md

 - A free account from Cloud Elements to build and deploy our integration
 - A Dropbox app that is scoped to “Dropbox API → Full Dropbox”
-- A test account created from a free HubSpot developer account
+- A free HubSpot developer account

 Nice to haves: